jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/Bucket-Operations/PutBucketReferer.md

 # PutBucketReferer

-PutBucketReferer Action can set an anti-theft chain of a Bucket, referer accesses White List and request access whether allows referer field is null.
+PutBucketReferer Action can set an anti-theft chain of a Bucket, referer accesses white list and request access whether allows referer field is null.

 **Request Grammar**
 ```